14corman/mic-pred-feat-select/README.md

 # Materials and methods

 ## Sequences
 The gene sequences are collected and sequenced using Illumina sequencing at JMI Laboratories.
-The sequences are then run through an annotation pipeline that I have made to generate the annotations and annotated AA sequences.
+The sequences are then run through an annotation pipeline to generate the annotations and annotated AA sequences.

-## Preprocessing
-### HGVS annotations
-Convert annotation into a score using BLOSUM62 substitution matrix.
-Inserts and deletions are counted as 1 positon regardless of how many AA were inserted or delted.
-This would essentially be a list of scores for each bacterial isolate.

-### AA sequences
-Each position in the sequence is marked with:
-* 1 - if a mutation occurred at that position in the sequence (inserts and deletions count as a single position)
-* -1 - no mutation occurred at that position in the sequence

 ## Algorithms
 There are two algorithms that will be used for prediction: